buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcControlExtension/Types/IfcPerformanceHistoryTypeEnum.md

 # IfcPerformanceHistoryTypeEnum

 This enumeration is used to identify the primary purpose of performance history.
-The _IfcPerformanceHistoryTypeEnum_ contains the following:

 > HISTORY  New enumeration in IFC4